Home » Health Conditions » Neurology » Stress Prevention

 De-stress

 If you are like me, your job demands the creative process and this can be on many levels.
 Whether you are crafting a well worded email, doing a management presentation or designing an ad for the company, all of this requires the creative process.
-There are many days that we are just ‘brain-dead’.
+There are many days that we are just ‘-dead’.
 It doesn’t matter how long we site at the keyboard, nothing comes to top of mind that is different, unique or actually says what we want it to say.
 The term ‘thinking out of the box’ is what most people will tell you.
-This worn out terminology actually has its in the 1980’s self-help business courses that encouraged employees to go outside of the standard business thought processes.
+This worn out terminology actually has its roots in the 1980’s self-help business courses that encouraged employees to go outside of the standard business thought processes.
 Easy to say, very hard to do.

 There are new studies that are showing that you can actually accomplish creative thinking, but it requires that you physically remove yourself from the environment that is stifling you and place yourself in a totally different ‘box’.
 You may take note that this isn’t the first time for study results to have realized that the body-mind situation is more linked than previously thought.
 In the past, researchers have found that holding a cold drink (vs. a warm drink) in your hands actually influenced perception of the type of personality of a stranger.
 A warm drink led to perception that the stranger was a warmer type of person and visa versa.
 Another study indicated that walking forwards and backwards actually invoked the memories of the individual of future or past events, respectively.